mtumilowicz/scala-cats-implicit-workshop/README1.md

     * they are "nonlocal" in the source code - it’s not obvious when an implicit value or method is being used, which can be confusing to the reader
 * some are imported automatically through `Predef`
+    * most of those are used to convert from one type to another
 * used to
     * reduce boilerplate
     * simulate adding new methods to existing types